ThomWright/pokedex/README.md

 TODO:
 For now, I just made the executive decision to just throw if any of these errors happen, catch them in the HTTP handlers and return 500.

+### Testing

+#### Unit testing

+As noted, I have fairly sparse unit tests here.

+The code which I think should have some unit tests are the functions in `src/pokemon/logic.ts`:

+- `getPokemonInfo`
+- `getTranslatedPokemonInfo`

+To do so, I'd refactor to pass in mock API clients which return dummy data, to make this easier to test without external resources.

 ### TODO: Document these things